betsee/betse/doc/md/INSTALL.md

-1. If an older version of the XCode Command Line Tools (CLT) has already been installed, **[manually uninstall](https://stackoverflow.com/questions/27438457/xcode-6-1-how-to-uninstall-command-line-tools) the CLT.**.
-While XCode itself is safely upgradable merely by installing a new version, the CLT generally is _not_. <sup>_You can thank Apple for that._</sup>
+1. If an older version of the XCode Command Line Tools (CLT) has already been installed, **[manually uninstall](https://stackoverflow.com/questions/27438457/xcode-6-1-how-to-uninstall-command-line-tools) the CLT.** While XCode itself is safely upgradable merely by installing a new version, the CLT generally is _not_. <sup>_You can thank Apple for that._</sup>
 1. **Download and install the most recent version of [XCode](https://developer.apple.com/downloads)** available for your version of macOS.
 While free, this download requires an Apple Developer login.
 1. **_(Optional)_** After installing Xcode, perform the following _before_
    running Xcode:
-   1. **Instruct Gatekeeper,** the macOS application security manager, **to implicitly trust Xcode.** By default, Gatekeeper attempts to explicitly verify the installed Xcode application.
-Verification uselessly consumes non-trivial time (in upwards of ten minutes, on some systems) _and_ is safely skippable for the specific case of Xcode.
-Note that verification is _not_ safely skippable for arbitrary applications downloaded from third- party sources.
+   1. **Instruct Gatekeeper to implicitly trust Xcode.** Gatekeeper is the macOS application security manager.
+By default, Gatekeeper uselessly verifies Xcode via a labouriously time-consuming and safely skippable bureaucratic process requiring in upwards of twenty minutes on lower-end laptops.
+Note that verification is _not_ safely skippable for "dubious" applications downloaded from third-party sources.

             $ sudo xattr -d com.apple.quarantine /Applications/Xcode.app